SearchWP Blog

 By adding and removing search sources from this list, you can control where WordPress looks for matches.

-For example, let’s say we want to limit search on our test site to only posts and media files.
+For example, let’s say we want to limit search on our test site to only posts.
+To do that, we uncheck all the search sources except Posts.

 When you’ve finished managing your search sources, press Done.